ansys/pyturbogrid/README.rst

     python -m pip install ansys-turbogrid-core

 Installing PyTurboGrid from source code allows you to modify the source and enhance it.
 Before contributing to the project, please refer to the `PyAnsys Developer's guide`_.
-You will need to follow these steps:
+You will need to follow these additional steps:

-3. Start by cloning this repository:
+3. Clone the ``pyturbogrid`` repository:

 .. code:: bash

    git clone https://github.com/ansys/pyturbogrid.git

-It is recommended to use a python virtual environment for the steps below and for PyTurbogrid development in general.
-Please refer to PyAnsys documentation on `virtual environment`_ for the steps to create and activate one.
+It is recommended to use a Python virtual environment for the steps below, and whenever you run PyTurbogrid from the source code.
+Please refer to the PyAnsys documentation on `virtual environment`_ for the steps to create and activate a virtual environment.

-Assuming a suitable python environment is active, step 1 to update pip has been done for this environment as well, and the current working directory is the top level directory of the pyturbogrid repository cloned locally, following steps will install the package from the local repository.
+Assuming that a suitable Python environment is active, pip has been updated, and the current working directory is the top-level directory of the pyturbogrid repository cloned locally, the following steps will install the package from the local repository.

 4. Install the project in editable mode: